 I was hoping to create a light, summery/beachy version with this wrap as the sun was shining brightly here in Pwllheli and I wanted something I could throw around my shoulders to walk up to the beach.
 I think I succeeded.
 I have also remade this wrap in my more usual colours – shades of blue.

 Yarn: 1000m gradient yarn cake – I used the colourway Peachy in my sample from Flo’s Yarn Basket.
 In my blue sample I used, Twirls Deluxe no from Hobbii.
+Other great alternatives are Scheepjes Whirl, Twister or any fingering weight yarn in similar amounts.
+This beginner crochet shawl pattern will also work up beautifully in solid colours, or for a more autumnal feel, use a DK or 3-weight yarn.

 Other materials: scissors, darning needle and stitch markers